-- You should treat others as you would like others to treat yourself. - Be mindful that what is acceptable in a text or discussion with friends may not be appropriate in an online conversation. - Never send offensive and insulting messages (this is a violation of the Student Code of Conduct).
+- You should treat others as you would like others to treat yourself. - Be mindful that what is acceptable in a text or discussion with friends may not be appropriate in a classroom or in an online conversation. - Never send offensive and insulting messages (this is a violation of the Student Code of Conduct).
 If you disagree with something, say so and state your reasons.